Ultimate Guide To Tulum

-- You can easily get around Tulum by bike or taxi-always ask for price before jumping in.
+- You can easily get around Tulum by bike or taxi – make sure to always ask for the price before jumping in the taxi.

 Tip: Avoid the little train.
-It takes you to a small touristy area that you can walk to in less than 3 mins.
+It takes you to a small touristy area that you can walk to in less than three mins.